Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 Now that we have reviewed the GitHub Actions workflows, let us take a step-by-step approach to test the end-to-end CI/CD process.

-Let us take a fictious scenario, Contoso Traders marketing team requires changing the about section in footer.
+Let us take a fictious scenario, Gravy Traders marketing team requires changing the about section in footer.

-Currently, it is set to “Contoso Traders is an e-commerce platform that specializes in electronic items.
+Currently, it is set to “Gravy Traders is an e-commerce platform that specializes in electronic items.
 Our website offers a wide range of electronics, including smartphones, laptops, and other popular gadgets.”

   ![image](media/L300-1.png)